Ooya-san wa Shishunki!: Manga

 Rurū Minase began publishing the series in Houbunsha's Manga Time magazine in 2012.
 The manga is also serialized in the publisher's Manga Time Family magazine, starting in January 2014.
-The series has been collected into ten tankōbon volumes.
+The series has been collected into nineteen tankōbon volumes.

 Volumes

 Anime

 An anime adaptation was announced on 17 September 2015, and aired on TV in January 2016.
 The anime was directed by Yuki Ogawa, with animation by the animation studio Seven Arcs Pictures.
 Character designs were produced by Atsuki Shimizu, who also served as animation director.
 The series' music is composed by Arte Refact and produced by King Records and bilibili.
 It aired on Tokyo MX and Sun TV between 10 January 2016 to 27 March 2016.
 The series was simulcast worldwide on Crunchyroll.